-HOW TO OBSERVE
+HOW TO OBSERVE #Halloween

-In many parts of the world, the Christian religious observances of All Hallows’ Eve, including attending church services and lighting candles on the graves of the dead, remain popular.
+In many parts of the world, the Christian religious observances of All Hallows’ Eve, including attending church services and lighting candles on the graves of the dead, remains popular.
 Although, in other locations, these solemn customs are less pronounced in favor of a more commercialized and secularized celebration.

 Use #Halloween to post on social media.

 Through the Colonial era in America, Halloween celebrations were considered taboo due to religious beliefs.
-By the Victorian era, though, Haloween traditions featured fall festivals, parties and foods involving communities and neighborhoods.
+By the Victorian era, though, Haloween traditions featured fall festivals, parties, and foods involving communities and neighborhoods.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!